s33kman/rapidcaptcha/README.md

 ## Running a RapidCaptcha server

-You can download, build and run the server using the following commands.
+You can run the server using the following commands.

-    $ go get github.com/bullrox/rapidcaptcha-server
-    $ cd `go list -f '{{.Dir}}' github.com/bullrox/rapidcaptcha-server`
     $ go run *.go

 Open http://localhost:80/ in your browser and you are good to go.